 The honest review

-Food: 5 restaurants on-property, including Ruth's Chris Steak House (one of only three in Aruba) and the casual Surf Club Bar & Grill.
-Plus shared access to the next-door Marriott Aruba Resort & Casino's 9 additional restaurants, total of 14 dining options accessible from the property.
+Dining: five restaurants on-property including Ruth's Chris Steak House (one of three in Aruba) and the casual Surf Club Bar & Grill.
+Shared access with the adjacent Marriott Aruba Resort & Casino adds nine more restaurants, totaling 14 dining options accessible on foot without leaving the Marriott campus.
+The hotel-side casino adds adult evening programming for parents.

 Who this works for